hmrc/zap-automation/README.md

 # zap-automation
 This scala library provides an abstraction above the [ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) API which allows for simple configurable execution of spider and active scans.
 The zap-automation library also produces a report summarising the alerts captured during scans, and can be tuned to fail your test run depending on the severity of the vulnerabilities found.

-## Using ZAP to capture traffic
+## Capturing traffic with OWASP ZAP

-### 1. Start OWASP ZAP with a named session

-`<path-to-zap-installation>/zap -daemon -config api.disablekey=true -port 11000 -dir $WORKSPACE/results/zap -newsession zap-journey `

-### 2. Configure your tests to proxy via ZAP
 For Zap to check security vulnerabilities of your application, it needs to know the various endpoints and flow of the application.
 This can be achieved by using Zap as a proxying tool.
 When the Application Under Test uses Zap to proxy its requests, Zap performs a non invasive passive scan checking for vulnerabilities.

-To achieve this configure your test suite to proxy via Zap by creating a new browser profile for ZAP in your test suite and specifying zap proxy details.
-This can be done as below for firefox and chrome respectively:
+### 1. Start ZAP with a named session
+You can start zap with the following command:
+`<path-to-zap-installation>/zap -daemon -config api.disablekey=true -port 11000`

+If you would like to preseve a zap session as a baseline to launch attacks against your application, then add the `-dir` and `-newsession` command line options:
+`<path-to-zap-installation>/zap -daemon -config api.disablekey=true -port 11000 -dir <path-to-session> -newsession <session-name> `

+### 2. Configure your tests to proxy via ZAP
+You will need to configure WebDriver to proxy via Zap in your test like so:
    ```scala
        val profile: FirefoxProfile = new FirefoxPrfile
        profile.setAcceptUntrustedCertificates(true)